Last week, after months of planning, we were finally able to share our new-look kitchen and dining room with you.

-The works still aren’t quite completed and finishing off everything will definitely take a long while, especially as what feels like a million other little jobs have arisen because of removing the wall.
+The works still aren’t quite completed and finishing off everything will take a long while, especially as what feels like a million other little jobs have arisen because of removing the wall.

-We still need to replace the missing floorboard, install a new door from the hallway to kitchen, have the beam boxed in & everything plastered.
+We still need to replace the missing floorboard, install a new door from the hallway to the kitchen, and have the beam boxed in & everything plastered.
 At least it’s a huge step in the right direction!

 What’s the biggest building project that you’ve undertaken?